Andrew-4897/odin-recipes/README.md

 # odin-recipes

 Website contents:
-Create an index page
+Created an index page,
-Create links to recipes on the index page
+Created links to recipes on the index page

-V 1.0
+V1.1